 Antiques and Flea Market Vendors (click to open forms)

 This category is for the resale of antiques, collectibles, and other treasures.

 Children’s Fair & Interactive Crafts (click to open forms)

-The Children’s Fair is a free, separated area of the fair, with games, crafts, and activities geared towards younger fairgoers.
+The Children’s Fair is a FREE separated area of the fair, with games, crafts, face painting and activities geared towards younger fairgoers.
 Nearby are vendors who run interactive crafts designed primarily for children: sand art, henna tattoos, and tye-dying, for example.
 These interactive vendors typically charge fees to patrons who participate in their crafts.

 Non-Profit Vendor Application (click to open online registration form)

-We offer discounted Fair spaces for registered non-profit organizations who want to share information with or sell fundraising items to fairgoers.
+We offer discounted Fair spaces to registered non-profit organizations who want to share information with or sell fundraising items to fairgoers.